demhademha/tweak-development-guide/chapter-6.md

 ## Let's get started
 1. Use your terminal app to ssh into your iDevice as the **mobile** user
 2. Type `cd /tmp` (this will place you in the temporary folder)
-3. Type `nano my-first-program.c` (this will create the file `my-first-program.c`) <br>
+3. Type `nano program-6.1.c` (this will create the file `program-6.1.c`) <br>
 Note the `.c`, this is very important.
 The suffix of a file is known as an extension.
 Different files have different extensions.
 For example, a text file may have the ending `.txt`, a photo file may have the ending `.png` and a website file may have the ending `.html` <br>
 The `.c` of the `my-first-program` tells the operating system that we want our file to be a c file.
-This is especially vital for our compiler (clang) as it will treat different extensions differently
+This is especially vital for our compiler (clang) as it will treat different extensions differently.
 4. **Type** the following code. **Do not copy and paste** This is because by copying and pasting, you do not actively learn. <br>

 ## Program 6.1